Everyday Loans

 Repayment methodsDirect Debit

-All interest rates are fixed for the duration of your repayment period, however the rate you’re offered will depend on factors like the amount you apply for, the term of the loan, your credit rating and your income.
+All interest rates are fixed for the duration of your repayment period.
+However, the rate you’re offered depends on factors like the amount you apply for, the loan’s terms, your credit rating and your income.
 It may differ from the advertised “Representative APR”.

 What is APR?

 If you’re comparing any credit-based products, it won’t be long before you’ll come across the Annual Percentage Rate (APR).
 This figure is designed to provide an annual summary of the cost of a loan.
-It takes into account both interest and any mandatory charges to be paid (for example an arrangement fee) over the duration of a loan.
+It takes into account both interest and any mandatory charges to be paid (for example, an arrangement fee) throughout the loan.

 Bear in mind, however, that lenders are only obliged to award this rate to 51% of those who take out the loan – the other 49% could pay more.
 That’s why it’s often referred to as the representative APR.